lupyuen/lupyuen.github.io/src/sensor.md

 (__c_uint__ is equivalent to "unsigned int" in C)

-In case of error we quit...
+In case of error, we quit...

 ```zig
   // Check for error